 This function captures the current pitch-roll orientation of the device and sets it as the level reference, providing a convenient way to set the sensor to vehicle frame transformation.
-For more information on the corresponding LORD Sensing MIP Data Communications Protocol (DCP) command, see the DCP Manual .
+For more information on the corresponding LORD Sensing MIP Data Communications Protocol (DCP) command, see the DCP Manual.

-The filter must be initialized and have a valid attitude output.
-If the attitude is not valid, an error will be returned.
-The Tare Mounting Pitch-Roll assumes that the X-axis is co-aligned with the X-axis of the vehicle.
+NOTE The filter must be initialized and have a valid attitude output.
+If the attitude is not valid, a will be returned.
+The Tare Mounting Pitch-Roll assumes that the X-axis is co-aligned w X-axis of the vehicle. n error th the